NeLy-EPFL/flygym/doc/source/tutorials/turning.rst

-The FlyGym package is designed to be expandable: the user can implement their own Gym environments with different action and observation spaces and implement different logics (eg. preprogrammed premotor computation and sensory processing).
+The FlyGym package is designed to be expandable: the user can implement their own Gym environments with different action and observation spaces and implement different logics (e.g. preprogrammed premotor computation and sensory processing).
 This is illustrated in the figure below:

 .. figure :: https://github.com/NeLy-EPFL/_media/blob/main/flygym/mdp.png?raw=true